rajubaddela1234/AI_Trip_Planner/README.md

    - Weather forecast and daily expense breakdown
    - Option to export the plan as a Markdown file

----

-## 📝 Contributing

-Contributions are welcome!
-Please open issues or pull requests for improvements, bug fixes, or new features.

----

-## 🛡️ License

-This project is licensed under the MIT License.

----

 ## 🙏 Acknowledgements